Ibrahim2750mi/tireless-timingila/README.md

 Chemystery is a turn-based co-op game where chemists must team up to brew a concoction for a deathly-ill patient.
 Careful!
 You might end up sending the patient to heaven!

+## Getting Started

+1. Clone the repository
+3. Run `poetry update` and `poetry install`

+### Running the Server

+1. Navigate to the project directory and run the following:
+`python src/server.py`

+### Running the Game

+1. Navigate to the project directory and run the following:
+`python src/main.py`

+## How To Play

+As a player, you can either choose to join a random room or create a room for your party.
+After entering a room, you are provided with an equation and a few elements.
+When it is your turn, try to pick an element that best fits the given equation in order to save the patient.

 ## Our Team

 * [Ibrahim2750mi](https://github.com/Ibrahim2750mi)